Landlords Guide

 Fire and Furnishings (Fire) (Safety) Regulations 1988 and 1993

 Any upholstery or filling material must be compliant with this law.
-Generally speaking any furniture manufactured after 1st March 1989 must display a permanent label identifying the product as compliant.
-If there is no label the furniture should not be used.
+Generally speaking, any furniture manufactured after 1st March 1989 must display a permanent label identifying the product as compliant.
+If there is no label, the furniture should not be used.
 Smoke alarms should be fitted to each floor and tested regularly by the tenant.

 Gas Safety (Installation and Use) Regulations 1998

 All gas appliances must have an annual Gas Safety Certificate that has been supplied by a Gas Safe Registered engineer (previously CORGI) from April 2009.
 A copy of this certificate should be given to the tenant at the beginning of a tenancy and renewed accordingly before the first anniversary.
-A carbon monoxide detector is not a lawful requirement only on any appliance which burns, or is capable of burning solid fuel, however we would recommend for our landlords to supply one for peace of mind.
+Failure to supply a gas safety certificate may invalidate your right to issue a section 21 notice.

 Smoke Alarms